 by Amanda Bassos, M.S.Regional Clinical Outreach Director, Lifeskills South Florida Celebrate pride.
 Celebrate community.
 Celebrate you!
 Pride Month is a beautiful picture of strength with displays of a large community that bans together and unities with a core belief.
 Pride Month within the LGBTQ+ Community is a beautiful picture of strength.
 This is a community

 The fall and winter months can be some of the most stressful times of the year for many.
-Added holiday pressures can trigger heightened difficulties for those with depression, anxiety, and other disorders.
+Added holiday pressures can trigger heightened difficulties for those with depressive disorders, anxiety disorders, and other disorders.
 For some, these months bring about seasonal depression that may not occur at other times of the year.

 Although global suicide rates have declined nearly a third since 1990, they are on the rise in the United States.
 According to data released in June 2019 from the Centers for Disease Control and Prevention (CDC), US suicide rates are at their highest level since World War II.
 Rates have increased an average 1% a